aravindmunna/hello-world-react-and-typescript-book/React.md

 ##React Component Communication and Data Flow Rules

-To make it easier to work with React components we impose rules that govern how components communicate.
+React components communicate by passing data.
+To make it easier to work with components we impose rules that govern how components communicate.
 The rules can be ignored because there are no mechanisms in React to enforce them.

-Data in React should be handled differently than say MVC.
+Data in React should be handled differently than it is in MVC.

-In MVC you have data or state in the form of models.
-Multiple views can depend on multiple models.
+In MVC you have mutable data or state in the form of models.
+Multiple views can depend on a model.
 Changing a model could change multiple views.
 Changing a view could change multiple models.
-In large applications it can be difficult to understand what views depend on models and what models are updated from views.
-This also leads to funky circular dependencies that can be ripe with hard to find bugs.
+In large applications this many-to-many relationship can make it difficult to understand what views depend on models and what models are updated from views.
+Understanding how data flows and the state of the applicaton over time is a challenge.
+The nature of the model view relationship also leads to funky circular dependencies that can be ripe with hard to find bugs.

-In React data or state is managed in components.
-Each component manages its own state. state is not shared and there is no side effects from shared model state like MVC.
+In React data or state is mutable, but it is private, not shared, and managed in components.
+Because state is internal there are no side effects from shared model state like MVC.
+Actually, out of the box state is actually shared by components of the same type in the `this.state` object (not sure how this works yet).
+By using the concept of stateful and stateless components internal non-shared state can be enforced.
+A stateful component would map its state to props that are passed down to stateless components for consumption.
+The stateless component cannot change the props and will always be consistent with its stateful parent.

 Data is passed down the React component hierarchy in properties (parent-to-child communication).
 Properties should be immutable because they are passed down every time higher components are re-rendered, so any changes in properties would be loss on each re-render.
 So, changing properties after they are set is a good way to introduce bugs if you want them, but why would you.
 You can enforce read-only in TypeScript by using a property with only a getter or in JavaScript ES5+ with `object.defineProperty` with `writable` set to `false`.
 Using a persisted immutable data structure for properties go even further in enforcing immutability and helps when you need to compare changes in properties over the lifecycle of a component.